 - Centre for the Promotion of Imports from developing countries (CBI).
 A government-funded organisation that supports more than 800 entrepreneurs in becoming successful exporters on the European market.
-They offer market information for various products and services, they offer export coaching programmes, technical support, they inform and influence policymakers and involve importers in the development and implementation of their programmes.
+They offer market information for various products and services, they offer export coaching programmes and technical support, they inform and influence policy makers and they involve importers in the development and implementation of their programmes.

 - The Swiss Import Promotion Programme (SIPPO).
 A government-funded organisation that supports BSOs to improve their services for exporting companies, and to strengthen their own institutional set-up, as well as connect them to an extensive network.